How to Use Cassandra Backup & Restore Method Using Conversational AI API

-Why Cassandra in Conversational AI
+Why Use Cassandra Backup in Conversational AI

 Further, it’s also easy to scale, making it ideal for our businesses that are consistently growing.

-Why Backup and Restore:
+Why Backup and Restore

 Conversational AI API is intuitive and dynamic enough to read and write hundreds of data sets simultaneously.
 There might be a situation where—